garrandall/popular-music-data/tracks/travelin--soldier-dixie-chicks.md

   rank: 97
   ranking_list: Billboard Hot 100
   start_date: '2003-04-05'
+release_year: 2002
+runtime: 343496
 ---
 Two days past eighteen
 He was waiting for the bus in his army green
-Sat down in a booth in a cafÃ© there
+Sat down in a booth in a café there
 Gave his order to a girl with a bow in her hair

 He's a little shy so she give him a smile